chrisglein/chrisglein.github.io/heist/new-rules.md

 You draw resource cards from the deck until you have 5 cards in your hand.

 ## END OF THE ROUND
 After each player has had a turn the round is over.
 Add the tokens for the current round number from the heat track to the bag.

+Return all tokens in front of players to the bag.

-If there are no more rounds on the track the game is over, proceed to End Game & Scoring.
+If there are no more rounds on the heat track the game is over, proceed to End Game & Scoring.

 # END GAME & SCORING
 - Check your Secret to see if you met the conditions.
 Empty the bag onto the table, as many Secrets care about the contents of the bag at the end of the game.
 If you have met the conditions of your Secret you add that card to your score pile.